jasperdrescher/Honeybees/README.md

 A small 2D game written in C++ and created in Visual Studio using GLUT.
 The player is a bee whom has to collect honey in a certain amount of time.
-However, there is an enemy bug flying around which will try to eat you.
+However, there is an enemy bug flying around which will try to retrieve the honey.

 Credits & references:
 --------------------------------------